 Insert happy face here.

-So instead of shelling out a ridiculous amount in change fees and flights we were able to take a later flight the following day and have just under 24 hours in San Francisco, one of my most favorite San cities in the world, at no additional cost to us.
+So instead of shelling out a ridiculous amount in change fees and flights we were able to take a later flight the following day and have just under 24 hours in San Francisco, one of my favourite San cities in the world, at no additional cost to us.
 Winning.

 Maximizing Your Delayed Flight Compensation